chantouchsek/laravel-vue-validator/README.md

 This package allow to display errors from laravel validation rules

 !
-This package needs axios to work !
+This package needs axios or vue-resource to work !

 # Installation